Search This Blog

 I often suggest to people, when they ask what to bring to a meal, to bring fruit salad.
 It's a lot of work to make!

 Naomi brought this, and it was ingenious.
-The colors and contrast obviously make it beautiful, but the stripes are extra fun.
+The colors and contrast obviously make it beautiful, but the stripes are extra pretty.

 She came up with the technique of holding the bowl horizontally, and layering it that way.